The Problems of the Week Program

 Problems of the Week

 Problems of the Week (PoWs) are inventive, engaging challenges designed to get your students thinking, talking, and doing mathematics.
-Current PoWs cover Primary, Math Fundamentals, Pre-Algebra, Algebra, and Geometry.
+Current PoWs cover Primary, Math Fundamentals, Pre-Algebra, Algebra, Geometry, and Trig/Calc.
 The Problems Library is an archive of all of the past PoWs that includes solutions sent in by students from all over the world, plus commentary from the Math Forum staff and mentors.
-It covers those same five Current PoW topics, plus Discrete Math and Trigonometry & Calculus.
-Write Math with the Math Forum enables selection of problems by individual grade band, and aligns problems to common textbooks and to state standards.
+It covers those same six Current PoW topics, plus Discrete Math.
+Write Math: PoWs by Standard enables selection of problems by individual grade band, and aligns problems to common textbooks and to state standards.

 Students are encouraged to submit solutions explaining how they arrived at their answer, as the beginning of a process designed to develop their communication and mathematical thinking skills.
 These solutions may be mentored by volunteer or paid mentors, or by their own teacher.
 The Math Forum offers an instructional rubric for scoring student work and detailed instructions on giving helpful feedback to students.
 The mentoring process promotes reflective, thoughtful problem solving.